linsomniac/uplaybook/docs/tutorial.md

     #  My uwsgi website

 Why do we call the file "my-website.conf.j2"?
-By default, `fs.write()` will: use the base name of the resulting file as the source, and add ".j2" because by default it will do Jinja2 template expansion on the file contents.
+By default, `fs.cp()` will: use the base name of the resulting file as the source, and add ".j2" because by default it will do Jinja2 template expansion on the file contents.
 It can also Jinja2 expand file names as well, if doing a recursive write.